-Let’s say you’ve had your eye on the latest phone and IT&E just came out with a great promo for it; or you just heard about the Freedom and Freedom+ plans and you want to get yourself and your family unlimited 4G LTE data; or you just want to change your plan.
+Let’s say you’ve had your eye on the latest phone and IT&E just came out with a great promo for it; or you just heard about the Unlimited and Unlimited Plus plans and you want to get yourself and your family unlimited 4G LTE data; or you just want to change your plan.

 You may be asking, “Can I change my plan without paying any extra fees?”